kgroveshok/z80-homebrew/DEV-DIARY.md

-Version 3 of the parser now tokenises the string todo need to save the current pointer of next word in the malloc area looks like the end of dot does niot leave the pointers in the correct place random crashes on exit even with a push after a few goes OK?
-TODO seems to be NEXT not at the correct address for next token. might still be a problem TODO trim space from end of parse string
+Version 3 of the parser now tokenises the string
+TODO need to save the current pointer of next word in the malloc area TODO dont parse an empty input string
+TODO trim space from end of parse string
 TODO add the breakpoint to words
 TODO pop rsp at end of exec
-TODO for string, skip the copy of the double quotes TODO add numeric push
+TODO for string, skip the copy of the double quotes TODO add numeric push - does as BCD???? found a floating point maths library. try that TODO add data stack underflow guards

-(a) Objective: Pushing a number to stack as sole item to parse and display
+* Objective: Pushing a number to stack as sole item to parse and display

 123 ENTER
 Item pushed as string (FAIL) and allows for next entry